IUPAC/WFChemCookbook/_sources/utensils/utn_opsin_api.md

 (try '(2-(Diphenylphosphino)ethyl)-trichloro-tin dichloromethane' or '(2-(Diphenylphosphino)ethyl)-trichloro-tin
 dichloromethane (1:2)'), or alloys (try 'aluminum magnesium cobalt (2:5:13)' or 'aluminum magnesium cobalt (3:3:4)').

-Overall, OPSIN is an indispensible resource that is a goto when all else fails.
+Overall, OPSIN is an indispensable resource that is a goto when all else fails.